Base your meals on starchy carbohydrates

 Keep an eye on the fats you add when you're cooking or serving these types of foods because that's what increases the calorie content, for example oil on chips, butter on bread and creamy sauces on pasta.

 Eat lots of fruit and veg

-It’s recommended that we eat at least five portions of different types of fruit and veg a day.
-It’s easier than it sounds.
-A glass of unsweetened 100% fruit juice (150ml) can count as one portion, and vegetables cooked into dishes also count.
+It's recommended that we eat at least five portions of a variety of fruit and veg every day.
+It's easier than it sounds.
+A 150ml glass of unsweetened 100% fruit juice or smoothie can count as one portion, and vegetables cooked into dishes also count.
 Why not chop a banana over your breakfast cereal, or swap your usual mid-morning snack for a piece of fresh fruit?

 Fish is a good source of protein and contains many vitamins and minerals.
 Aim to eat at least two portions of fish a week, including at least one portion of oily fish.
 Oily fish contains omega-3 fats, which may help to prevent heart disease.
 You can choose from fresh, frozen and canned: but remember that canned and smoked fish can be high in salt.